BallotReady/api-documentation/README.md

 In a Louisiana Style (`la_style: true`) primary election:

 WON means the candidate won outright.
-RUNOFF means the candidate is advancing to the runoff/general eletion.
+RUNOFF means the candidate is advancing to the runoff/general election.

 ## Candidates API <a name="candidates_api"></a>